aalexand/sharedlib_typeinfo/README.md

 will get its own copy of the symbol rather than both names be resolved to the same symbol as with `RTLD_GLOBAL`.
 This local resolution is often used when loading shared libraries in plugin infrastructures since it provides a basic isolation between the libraries.
-There is one problem with `RTLD_LOCAL` though in terms of exception handling and dynamic_cast.
+There is one problem with `RTLD_LOCAL` though in terms of exception handling and `dynamic_cast`.
 When compiler generates code for constructs like

 ```
   try {